 Simulate your app

-You can try badge apps in your browser with the Tildagon web emulator, or run the local simulator from the badge-2024-software repo.
+You can run badge apps on your computer with the local simulator from the badge-2024-software repo.

-The web emulator runs in your browser.
+There is also a web emulator.
 Use it to explore the badge UI and try apps from the app store before installing them on your badge.
+Once you publish your apps you can also try them there.

 Installation